Docklands railway station

-Docklands Station (Stáisiún Dugthailte) is a terminus railway station serving the Dublin Docklands area in Ireland.
+Docklands Station (Stáisiún Dugthailte, also known as Ceantar na nDugaí) is a terminus railway station serving the Dublin Docklands area in Ireland.
 It is owned and operated by Iarnród Éireann and was part of the Irish Government's Transport 21 initiative.

 The station is one of three termini for the Western Commuter service run by Iarnród Éireann, the others being Dublin Connolly and Dublin Pearse.

 Services

 Services run to M3 Parkway during peak times, Monday to Friday.
 The station is closed on Saturday and Sunday.
 Passengers need to change at Clonsilla for connection with the Maynooth service.

 Transport links

 The Luas Red Line does not directly connect with Docklands Station.
-Instead, commuters have to walk approximately 500 m via an indirect route to Spencer Dock Luas stop or to Mayor Square - NCI Luas stop.
+Instead, commuters have to walk approximately 500 m via an indirect route to Spencer Dock or to Mayor Square - NCI.
 The Luas line gives a direct connection to Busáras Bus station and Dublin Heuston.

 The station is linked to the city centre by Dublin Bus route 151.